wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 **Upsell Funnel Builder for WooCommerce is a sales and marketing funnel builder with upselling and cross-selling that lets woocommerce merchants show post-purchase upsell, order bumps, one-click upsell, cross-sells, frequently bought, popups, and product recommendations on the product, cart, and checkout page to boost aov and increase sales.**

-The [**Upsell Funnel Builder**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-org&utm_medium=referral&utm_campaign=order-bump-pro) allows store owners to make special offers exclusively on their product, checkout, and thank you pages, enabling them to increase their conversions and Average Order Value.
+The Upsell Funnel Builder is now integrated with the One Click Upsell Plugin, which enables store owners to create exclusive offers on their product, checkout, and thank-you pages, allowing them to increase conversions and Average Order Value.
 The merchants can create post-purchase upsell and cross-sell offers.
 This plugin allows merchants to create engaging sales funnels and pop-up offers that convert.

 Show your customers an exclusive upsell popup and cross-sell offers at an unbelievable price at the very moment that they are checking out.